12keerti21/CycSecK_2/README.md

 3. Start the frontend: `npm start` (serves on http://localhost:3000 or another port)
 4. Open the frontend in your browser and use the app.

-## What Could Be Improved
-- Add authentication and user roles
-- Use a real database for persistence
-- Add input validation and error handling in the UI
-- Improve UI/UX and accessibility
-- Add review deadlines and notifications
-- Use JSX and a build tool for better developer experience

 ## Design Decisions
 - **No authentication:** To keep the demo simple and focused on core logic.
 User selection is mocked via dropdowns.
 - **No database:** In-memory storage is fast to implement and sufficient for a demo.
-Persistence is not required.
-- **No JSX:** Avoids the need for Babel or build steps, making the frontend runnable as static files.

----

-**Simplicity, clarity, and intentional design were prioritized over completeness or polish.**